|Birth: ||Sep. 28, 1925|

 Delmer died of Emphysema September 12, 2008 in Albuquerque, New Mexico while in Hospice Care.
 He was cremated and his ashes were given to his brother Bennie Joe Gillespie who with Delmer's adopted son Ben Paul Gillespie subsequently scattered his ashes at his favorite lake. caused by years of smoking and was cremated per his wishes in Southern New Mexico.

 ©Biography 2013 by Sherri Gillespie with excerpts taken from Uncle Bennie Gillespie's Family Tree.
 Photo 7/10/2004 Delmer Gillespie photo owned by Sherri Gillespie.
-No one shall copy, duplicate, replicate, or publish © photos or the biography without the written authorization of the author and owner.
+No one shall copy, duplicate, replicate, publish, or sell directly or indirectly via a family tree or surname information © photos or the biography without the written authorization of the author and owner.

 A Roy Gillespie (1892 - 1959)